eclipse-sumo/sumo/docs/web/docs/netedit.md

 ## Converting an intersection into a roundabout

+1. set junction attribute 'radius' to the desired roundabout radius
+2. right-click on junction and select 'Convert to roundabout'

+## Converting an intersection into a roundabout (old manual method)

 1. For each of the 'legs' of the intersection do a right click and select 'split edges in both directions' at some distance from the intersection (this will be the radius of the roundabout)